hpjeonGIT/class/udemy_cudaMasterclass/README.md

           1                         branch_efficiency                         Branch Efficiency      83.33%      83.33%      83.33%
 ```

+### 22. Resources partitioning and latency hiding 1
+- Local execution context of a warp mainly consists of the following resources
+  - Program counters
+  - Registers
+  - Shared memory
+- Set of 32-bit registers stored in a register file that are partitioned among threads, and a fixed amoutn of shared memory that is partitioned among thread blocks
+- Warp categories in SM
+  - Active blocks/warps: Resource have been allocated
+  - Selected warp: actively executing
+  - Stalled warp
+  - Eligible warp: ready for execution but not currently executing
+- Conditions to be an eligible warps
+  - 32 CUDA cores must be available for execution
+  - All arguments to the current instruction for that warp must be ready

 ### 23. Resources partitioning and latency hiding 2
+- What is latency?
+  - Number of clock cycles b/w instruction being issued and being completed
+- Latency hiding
+  - Switching from one execution context to another has no cost for SM
+- Arithmic latency
+  - Assume that we need 20 warps to hide context
+  - Assume that 1 sm has 128 cores -> 4 warps in one SM
+  - 4x20 = 80 to hide the latency per SM (?)
+  - If we have 13 SMs then 13x80=1040 warps to hide the latency per device (?)
+- Memory latency
+  - Assume DRAM latency of Maxwell architecture as 350 cycles
+  - GTX970 has bandwidth of 196GB/s
+    - nvidia-smi -a -q -d CLOCk
+  - 3.6GHz memory clock
+  - 196/3.6 = 54Bytes/ cycle
+  - 54*350 = 18900 bytes
+  - 18900/4 = 4725 threads
+  - 4725/32 = 148 warps
+  - 146/13 = 12 warps per SM
 - nvidia-smi -a -q -d CLOCK
 ```
 ==============NVSMI LOG==============